marknic8github1/SimpleTodoList/README.md

 https://github.com/marknic8github1/SimpleTodoList/blob/master/SimpleTodoList1video2.gif

 There are some suggested added capabilities that can be added to make this app more robust.
 Added settings menu items to both screens.
+Attempting to add a delete confirmation dialog box.

-Last README.md update on April 9, 2015 at 10:42PM Pacific time.
+Last README.md update on April 10, 2015 at 1:46PM Pacific time.
 Have a great *Day*!

 Mark